 There are around 800 American bases deployed around the World.
 But many of these locations have only minor staff and many are logistic to its nature, and most staffmembers are desktop workers and pencil pushers.
 However the Americans have quite a few fighting military bases around the World.

 But there is another American base in Australia.
 This American base in Australia I think we have to shed light on.
-The base as such, wich is located in Darwin at Australia’s North-West coast, does not give you any information of how many Marines Darwin can harbour, but it is more than 188 as suggested in the chart 2:53 minutes into this video.
-At least ten times that number, and Darwin’s port can take in at least one WASP-class vessel.
-Darwin is a quite small Community, a city but not a big city by American standards, only about 130 000 inhabitants.
+The base as such, wich is located in Darwin at Australia’s North-West coast, does not give you any information of how many Marines Darwin can harbor.
+Darwin’s port can take in at least one WASP-class vessel.
+Darwin is a quite small Community, a city but not a big city by American standards, only about 130,000 inhabitants.
 More about Darwin further down.

 I think that China is to weak in its nuclear capacity to survive a war with the US.
 China relies on Russia’s nuclear capacity and Russia relies on China’s conventional army.
 They have a marriage of reasoning.
 But believe this, they do not trust each other!